Foods with folic acid

 Dear The Bee,

-Low levels of folate/folic acid are common, more so among those who have a history of alcoholism, inflammatory bowel disease (IBD), and celiac disease.
-A deficiency in this nutrient is associated with inhibited growth, tongue inflammation, gingivitis, mental sluggishness, shortness of breath, loss of appetite, and diarrhea.
+Having low levels of folate is more common among those who have a history of alcohol use disorder, inflammatory bowel disease (IBD), and celiac disease.
+Being deficient in folate may cause blood disorders that include symptoms such as weakness, fatigue, trouble concentrating, irritability, headache, and heart palpitations.
 So, how much is needed on a day-to-day basis?
-For adults, the daily recommendation is 400 micrograms (mcg) of folate or folic acid (those are pregnant are advised to get a bit extra at 600 mcg a day).
+For adults, the daily recommendation is 400 micrograms (mcg) of folate or folic acid (those who are pregnant are advised to get a bit extra at 600 to 1,000 mcg a day).
 It’s recommended that most people get an adequate amount of this nutrient from the foods they eat.
 Foods rich in folate include:

 - Dark green, leafy vegetables, such as mustard greens and spinach